Jetta (wrestler)

-Victoria Owen (born 6 August 1987) is a British professional wrestler who wrestles as Jetta.
+Victoria Owen (born 6 August 1987) is a retired English professional wrestler who wrestles as Jetta.
 She is best known for her work on the independent circuit in England with various promotions including LDN Wrestling, ChickFight and Real Quality Wrestling where she is the current Women's Champion.
 She also wrestles in America with Shimmer Women Athletes, where she is part of the alliance The International Home Wrecking Crew.

 She has primarily performed as a villainous character, using the gimmick of an arrogant and outspoken individual earning her the name 'Coventry's Loudest'.
 Fighting Spirit Magazine exclusively named her and early rival Eden Black as "spearheading a revolution in British wrestling" with regards to serious female wrestling.
 In April 2010, Jetta announced after a match in her home town that she would be retiring from wrestling in June of that year.

 Professional wrestling career

 Midlands Professional Wrestling (2002–2005)

 Jetta started her career in 2002 training with the Midlands Professional Wrestling (MPW) training school near where she lived, in her hometown of Coventry.
 She showed little interest in wrestling until the late '90s wrestling boom in America.
 She trained under the tutelage of NWA UK Hammerlock veterans Majik and Psycho Steve.
 Jetta wrestled many matches for MPW, eventually establishing herself as one their most talented performers, mixing it up with both the male and female wrestlers.
 Although she denies having any influences, having started wrestling so late, she admires World Wrestling Entertainment's Hulk Hogan, as well as British talent Dynamite Kid and World Association of Wrestling's Ricky Knight and Sweet Saraya.
 Her career was temporarily impeded in July 2005 when she broke both forearms and had to have metal plates inserted, stopping her wrestling for the rest of the year.